Google Analytics HIPAA Compliance - Penrod

 The bulletin tackles three major concepts:

-• HIPAA compliance requirements for regulated entities that use third-party trackers
+• HIPAA compliance requirements for regulated entities utilizing third-party trackers

 The Problem with Google Analytics and HIPAA

-There has never been more concern about the fragile balance between compliance and digital marketing tactics in the healthcare and life sciences industry.
-Because of ongoing class action lawsuits, the December bulletin from the HHS has sent healthcare marketers and compliance teams scrambling to mitigate the risk.
+There is growing concern over the delicate balance between compliance and digital marketing strategies in the healthcare and life sciences industry.
+Ongoing class action lawsuits have caused healthcare marketers and compliance teams to scramble in order to mitigate risks, as highlighted in the December bulletin from the HHS.

-According to the bulletin, data like email and IP addresses may actually be considered PHI.
-Of course, sending PHI to any entity could be a violation of the HIPAA rule if:
+According to the bulletin, certain data, such as email and IP addresses, may now be considered PHI.
+It is important to note that sharing PHI with any entity could potentially violate the HIPAA rule if:

-Given that technologies like Google Analytics typically won’t sign a BAA, most users aren’t consenting to disclosure, and PHI is generally not de-identified, many providers currently using the technology may be in violation of HIPAA.
+Since technologies like Google Analytics typically do not sign a Business Associate Agreement (BAA), most users do not give their consent for disclosure.
+Furthermore, Protected Health Information (PHI) is generally not de-identified.
+As a result, many providers who currently utilize this technology may be in violation of HIPAA.

 A Case Study

-If Google pairs that user’s self-reported healthcare needs with an IP address that identifies the specific person, that constitutes a violation of HIPAA laws.
+If Google combines the user’s self-reported healthcare needs with an IP address that identifies them personally, it becomes a violation of HIPAA laws.
+This predicament poses a challenge for healthcare marketers.

 Potential Solutions